Tuen Mun: History

-Tuen Mun remained an important town of coastal defence until the start of British rule in 1898.
+Tuen Mun remained an important town for coastal defence purposes until the start of British rule in 1898.
 When the British took over the New Territories from the Qing government in this year, the area was renamed Castle Peak, and Tuen Mun Hui to Castle Peak Market (青山墟) or Tsing Shan Hui.
 The name Tuen Mun, however, continued to be used by those living in the area.

+In the more recent past, Tuen Mun was home to many Tanka fishermen who gathered at Castle Peak Bay.

 In 1965, "Castle Peak New Town" was planned.
 It was later renamed Tuen Mun New Town and constructed from 1970 onwards with many buildings on the reclaimed land of the former Castle Peak Bay.
 The name was officially changed back to Tuen Mun in 1972.
 The first public housing estate built in the town was Castle Peak Estate, opened 1971.

+As of 2024, serious hill fires have been reported in Tuen Mun.

 Geography

 Tuen Mun is located in the west of Hong Kong's New Territories.
 It is sandwiched between two mountains, Castle Peak (583 m) from the west and Kau Keng Shan (507 m) from the east.

 Tuen Mun Trail contains 2 segments.
 One starts from Hoh Fuk Tong College in San Hui connected with the end of MacLehose Trail through to Yeuk Mung Yuen (若夢園) till Prime View Garden.
 Another starts from "Yeuk Mung Yuen" to Fu Tei.
 It opens up the hills flanking the town, seeing the broad view of picturesque Tuen Mun from the lookout points.